-- device $(b \circ o 1)$ Indicates whether this is a device function. - link (list) A list of files containing PTX source to link with the function - debug If True, check for exceptions thrown when executing the kernel.
+- device (bool) Indicates whether this is a device function. - bind $(b \circ o 1)$ (Deprecated) Force binding to CUDA context immediately - link (list) A list of files containing PTX source to link with the function - debug If True, check for exceptions thrown when executing the kernel.
 Since this degrades performance, this should only be used for debugging purposes.
 Defaults to False.
 (The default value can be overridden by setting environment variable NUMBA CUDA DEBUGINFO=1.) - fastmath If true, enables flush-to-zero and fused-multiply-add, disables precise division and square root.
-This parameter has no effect on device function, whose fastmath setting depends on the kernel function from which they are called. - max_registers Request that the kernel is limited to using at most this number of registers per thread.
-The limit may not be respected if the ABI requires a greater number of registers than that requested.
+This parameter has no effect on device function, whose fastmath setting depends on the kernel function from which they are called.

+- max_registers Limit the kernel to using at most this number of registers per thread.
 Useful for increasing occupancy. - opt (bool) Whether to compile from LLVM IR to PTX with optimization enabled.
 When True, -opt=3 is passed to NVVM.
 When False, -opt=0 is passed to NVVM.
 Defaults to True.